Senate sends debt ceiling legislation to President Biden's desk with days to spare

 The bill's opposition in the House, like in the Senate, resulted in strange bedfellows.
 Republican Sens.
 Mike Lee of Utah, Lindsey Graham of South Carolina and Vermont Independent Bernie Sanders have spoken out against the plan.

-The plan includes new spending limits in exchange for increasing the debt ceiling for two years.
+The legislation includes new spending limits in exchange for increasing the debt ceiling for two years.

 "I wanted to like this bill, I wanted to be able to vote for this bill," said Lee, who has said it falls short from addressing the national debt.

-Sanders has argued the plan raises new concerns about threats to climate change.
-Graham had raised concerns the legislation doesn't include sufficient funding for defense and Ukraine aid.
+Sanders has argued the plan raises concerns about new threats to climate.
+Graham argued the legislation did not include sufficient funding for defense and Ukraine aid.

-In an unusual step during the votes, Schumer and House Minority Leader Mitch McConnell of Kentucky released a joint statement noting that the legislation cannot block future emergency supplemental funding, such as additional aid to Ukraine.
+In an unusual step during the votes, Schumer and Senate Minority Leader Mitch McConnell of Kentucky released a joint statement noting that the legislation cannot block future emergency supplemental funding, such as for national defense and aid to Ukraine.

 "This debt ceiling deal does nothing to limit the Senate's ability to appropriate emergency supplemental funds to ensure our military capabilities are sufficient to deter China, Russia and our other adversaries," Schumer said in additional remarks on the Senate floor, "and respond to ongoing and growing national security threats including Russia's evil ongoing war of aggression against Ukraine."